 Figure 43 is a typical application circuit with an internal block of RT pin.
-As shown, a constant current $I{RT}$ flows out from the RT pin, so the voltage $V{RT}$ on RT pin can be obtained as $I{RT}$ current multiplied by the resistor, which consists of NTC resistor and $R_A$ resistor.
-If the RT pin voltage is lower than 0.8 V and lasts for a debounce time, latch mode is activated and stops all PFC and PWM switching.
+As shown, a constant current IRT flows out from the RT pin, so the voltage VRT on RT pin can be obtained as IRT current multiplied by the resistor, which consists of NTC resistor and RA resistor.
+If the RT pin voltage is lower than 0.8 V and lasts for a debounce time, Latch Mode is activated and stops all PFC and PWM switching.

-The RT pin is usually used to achieve over-temperature protection with a NTC resistor and provides external latch triggering for additional protection.
-Engineers can use an external triggering circuit (e.g. transistor) to pull low the RT pin and activate controller latch mode.
+The RT pin is usually used to achieve over-temperature protection with a NTC resistor and provide external latch triggering for additional protection.
+Engineers can use an external triggering circuit (e.g. transistor) to pull the RT pin LOW and activate controller Latch Mode.

 Generally, the external latch triggering needs to activate rapidly since it is usually used to protect power system from abnormal conditions.
-Therefore, the protection debounce time of the RT pin is set to around 100 $\mu$ s once RT pin voltage is lower than 0.5 V.
+Therefore, the protection debounce time of the RT pin is set to around 110 $\mu$ s once RT pin voltage is lower than 0.5 V.

-For over-temperature protection, because the temperature would not change immediately; the RT pin voltage is reduced slowly as well.
-The debounce time for adjustable OTP should not need a fast reaction.
-To prevent improper latch triggering on the RT pin due to exacting test conditions (e.g. lightning test); when the RT pin triggering voltage is higher than 0.5 V, the protection debounce time is set to around 10 ms. To avoid improper triggering on the RT pin, it is recommended to add a small value capacitor (e.g. 1000 pF) paralleled with NTC and RA resistor.
+For over-temperature protection, because the temperature does not change immediately; the RT pin voltage is reduced slowly as well.
+The debounce time for adjustable OTP does not need a fast reaction.
+To prevent improper latch triggering on the RT pin due to exacting test condition (e.g. lightning test); when the RT pin triggering voltage is higher than 0.5 V, the protection debounce time is set to around 10 ms. To avoid improper triggering on the RT pin, add a small value capacitor (e.g. 1000 pF) paralleled with NTC and RA resistor.